 Mike Field is a banking analyst and real estate developer, who holds a degree in Economics from Florida State University.
 In 2015, he was named the State of Florida’s small business advocate of the year by the US Small Business Administration.
 A 2014 Next City Vanguard, Mike is the co-founder of Modern Cities and TransForm Jax.
 Mike can be reached at email@example.com.

-Bill is a writer, marketing director and higher education professional whose writing focuses on the culture and history of the First Coast.
+Bill Delaney is a writer whose work focuses on the history and culture of the First Coast.
 He currently serves as City Council liaison for Jacksonville mayor Donna Deegan.
 He is co-owner, writer and editor of The Jaxson, Modern Cities, and Edible Northeast Florida magazine, and author of the book Secret Jacksonville: A Guide to the Weird Wonderful, and Obscure.
 He holds bachelor’s and master’s degrees in English from the University of North Florida.
-Reach Bill at email@example.com.
+Reach Bill at firstname.lastname@example.org.